-Michele thrives in E3’s environment because it provides many opportunities to integrate expertise across multiple disciplines to solve complex client issues.
-She also enjoys training and mentoring staff and is always on the lookout for new talent to join E3’s KillerWatts volleyball team.
+Michele thrives at E3 because it provides many opportunities to integrate expertise across multiple disciplines to solve clients’ most complex challenges.
+She also enjoys mentoring staff and is always on the lookout for new talent to join E3’s volleyball team, the KillerWatts.

 Education: MBA (finance and economics concentration), University of Chicago; BA, mathematics and Middle Eastern studies, University of California, Berkeley